search ]

 Using CSS Gap with Flexbox

-CSS Flexbox as well as CSS Grid are excellent tools for managing layout on websites.
-Flexbox provides wonderful one-dimensional alignment, and CSS Grid solves the issue of two-dimensional alignment using rows and columns.
+CSS Flexbox and CSS Grid are both powerful tools for managing layouts on websites.
+Flexbox excels in one-dimensional alignment, while CSS Grid addresses two-dimensional alignment using rows and columns.

-Sometimes, we often want to add spacing between elements in our layout (and margins are no longer the answer).
-In this post, we’ll see how to add spacing between flex items using the CSS property called gap, which is the shorthand for the properties row-gap & column-gap.
+In modern web design, there’s often a need to add spacing between elements in a layout — and margins alone are no longer the best solution.
+This post explores how to create spacing between flex items using the CSS gap property, which is a shorthand for row-gap and column-gap.

 Spacing Elements in a Flex Container with CSS Gap